This post may contain affiliate links. Please see my disclosure policy for details.

-They are a network of lagoons, lakes, canals, rivers and inlets that run through Kerala and feeds from the Arabian Sea or Malabar Coast.
+They are a network of lagoons, lakes, canals, rivers, and inlets that run through Kerala and feed from the Arabian Sea or Malabar Coast.
 It’s almost a labyrinth of waterways in amongst the jungle.

 What is the best time to visit Kerala and the Alleppey backwaters?